GameStar

 GameStar is a monthly-released PC gaming magazine in Germany.
 It is the best-selling German-language magazine focused on PC gaming and it also hosts the largest video gaming-related portal in the German-speaking internet.

 GameStar.de is the largest PC gaming web portal in the German-speaking internet and one of the largest web portals in the entirety of the German-speaking internet.
-The magazine also comes with a DVD, which features Demos, Mods, video-reviews as well as a full retail version of a videogame.
+Until April 2026, the magazine also came with a DVD, which featured Demos, Mods, video-reviews as well as a full retail version of a videogame.
+Since then, the DVD is gone, video-reviews are provided via Website, and the full versions are provided by individual keys included in the magazine.

 Content

-GameStar has been in published in various versions with different features.
+GameStar has been published in various versions with different features.
 This includes the magazine version (which does not include any DVDs and is thus cheaper), a "normal" edition, which includes one DVD, and a XL Version, which contains 2 DVDs.
 The magazine for subscribers has less advertisement and shows a larger front-page picture.
 Until mid-2005 a CD-only version was also available, but it was decided that DVD-readers in Computers had become widespread enough, and so the CD-version was deemed unnecessary.
 Instead the XL version appeared for the first time.

 GameStar also hosts a large internet forum, the GSPB (GameStar Pinboard).
 It is one of largest internet forums in the German-speaking internet.